mlcommons/medperf/docs/introduction.md

 * Provide consistent and rigorous approaches for evaluating the accuracy of ML models for real-world use in a standardized manner;
 * Enable model usability measurement across institutions while maintaining data privacy and model reliability;
 * Connect with a community of expert groups to employ scientific evaluation methodologies and technical approaches to operate benchmarks that not only have well-defined clinical aspects, such as clinical impact, clinical workflow integration and patient outcome, but also support robust technical aspects, including proper metrics, data preprocessing and reference implementation.

+# What is a benchmark in the MedPerf perspective?

+A benchmark is a collection of assets used by the platform to test the performance of ML models for a specific clinical problem.
+The primary components of a benchmark are:

+1. **Specifications**: precise definition of the clinical setting (e.g., problem or task and specific patient population) on which trained ML models are to be evaluated.
+It also includes the labeling (annotation) methodology as well as the choice of evaluation metrics.
+2. **Dataset Preparation**: a process that prepares datasets for use in evaluation, and can also test the prepared datasets for quality and compatibility.
+This is implemented as an MLCube (see [Data Preparator MLCube](#data-preparator-mlcube)).
+3. **Registered Datasets**: a list of registered datasets prepared according to the benchmark criteria and approved for evaluation use by their owners (e.g. patient data from multiple facilities representing (as a whole) a diverse patient population).
+4. **Evaluation**: a consistent implementation of the testing pipelines and evaluation metrics.
+5. **Reference Implementation**: a detailed example of a benchmark submission consisting of example model code, the evaluation component, and de-identified or synthetic publicly available sample data.
+6. **Registered Models**: a list of registered models to run in this benchmark.
+7. **Documentation**: documents for understanding and using the benchmark.